Russia sent a record number of drones into Ukraine as Trump says Putin has 'gone crazy'

 KYIV, Ukraine (AP) — Russia overnight launched the biggest drone attack on Ukraine in the more than three-year war, a Ukrainian official said Monday.
-U.S. President Donald Trump said Russian leader Vladimir Putin has gone "crazy" by stepping up the bombing of Ukraine while the U.S. tries to broker peace.
+President Donald Trump said Russian leader Vladimir Putin has gone "crazy" by stepping up the bombing of Ukraine just as the U.S. tries to broker peace.

 The Russian bombardment on Sunday night included 355 drones, Yuriy Ihnat, head of the Ukrainian air force’s communications department, told The Associated Press.